The end of the quarter is fast approaching and you know what that means!

 Annual review goals should be able to be divided into multiple checkpoints that can be visited throughout the year in order to make sure they stay visible and relevant in the long term.

-They can also be structured in a way that quarterly and mid-year performance review goals serve as subgoals that form their completion criteria
+They can also be structured in a way that quarterly and mid-year performance review goals serve as subgoals that form their completion criteria.
+So let's take a look at some examples of long term goals for performance reviews!

 Annual Goal Example 1: Achieve Revenue Targets